From 5K to 10K: Structured Pacing Strategies to Boost Your Performance

 Cool‑downZone 21.5

-Run it on a day when you can focus on the audio cues – let the device tell you when you’re in the right zone, and notice how the effort feels smoother each time you repeat it.
+Pick a day when you can really focus on the audio cues, let the device guide you into the right zone, and pay attention to how the effort becomes smoother with each repeat.

 References